These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting underlying soft tissue damage for trunk/extremity scars

-Why: DC 7802 covers scars NOT associated with underlying soft tissue damage.
+DC 7802 covers scars NOT associated with underlying soft tissue damage.
 If underlying soft tissue IS affected (missing subcutaneous fat, adherent to bone, etc.), the correct DC is 7801 or 7803, which may carry higher ratings.
 Failing to report this routes the claim to a lower-rated DC.

-Do this instead: If your scar feels 'stuck down' to deeper tissue, has a pit or crater indicating missing fat or muscle, or causes functional limitation beyond skin level, tell the examiner: 'This scar feels like it is attached to the tissue underneath - it doesn't move freely when I try to lift it.'
+Instead: If your scar feels 'stuck down' to deeper tissue, has a pit or crater indicating missing fat or muscle, or causes functional limitation beyond skin level, tell the examiner: 'This scar feels like it is attached to the tissue underneath - it doesn't move freely when I try to lift it.'
 This triggers evaluation under a different DC.

 Impact: Potentially all levels - affects which DC applies